TheTaylorLee/docker-transcodeautomation/README.md

 ## Transcoding Process and Options
 - This solution comes with preset transcoding options, but if you wish to use your own options, skip to Option 2.
 - The comment metadata is set to `transcoded`.
 This ensures even if the database is lost or filename changed, the file will not be transcoded again.
-- If the transcoded file is larger than the original it will be excluded and the source file remuxed to only update metadata.
+- If the transcoded file is larger than the original it will be excluded and the source file remuxed to only update metadata while keeping all media, video, and audio streams.
-- When new media is added this process will only effect files 4 hours or older.
+- When new media is added, this process will only effect files 4 hours or older.
 This is so any other unrelated file handling processes have time to complete first.
 - Once all media is transcoded the process sleeps for 4 hours before looking for new media to transcode.
 This is to reduce disk operations.
 - This process will only process and transcode media in `*.mp4 & *.mkv` containers.
 All other files will be excluded.
 - I highly recommend testing with copy of a few media files first.